GST registration and e-invoicing in Singapore: InvoiceNow guide for businesses

 How does e-invoicing help with GST compliance in Singapore?

-All outgoing and incoming invoices will be transmitted directly to the IRAS, which would make your GST reporting more accurate and transparent.
-The IRAS can then cross-check the data so you may face fewer and less intensive audits.
-Should an audit be required, it may be completed faster as much of the information will already be on hand.
+Under the GST InvoiceNow requirement, prescribed invoice data for relevant transactions will be transmitted to IRAS, which can support more accurate and transparent GST reporting.
+The IRAS can then cross-check the data, which may, in some cases, result in fewer and less intensive audits.
+Should an audit be required, it may be completed faster as relevant information would already be available.

 Who must use InvoiceNow under the IRAS requirement and when does the requirement start?